sagemath/sage/src/doc/en/developer/review.rst

 ``r: worksforme``.
 Add a comment explaining why the issue has been closed if that's not already clear from the discussion.

-If you think an issue has been prematurely be closed, feel free to reopen it.
+If you think an issue has been prematurely closed, feel free to reopen it.

 Reasons to invalidate PRs